 Drs opinion - 90% of people with condition will be fully fit within five years which is age 47.
 Would not normally qualify but has a secondary condition for which drug treatment will be required for the rest of life.
 Treatment for secondary condition is known to frequently trigger depressive episodes.
 While may be able to get gainful employment is likely to always be under management for ill-health due to depression so unlikely to be able to hold job.
-Marginal case but after thorough investigation Dr determined that they were permanently incapable and would be until at least age 65.
+Marginal case but after thorough investigation Dr determined that they were permanently incapable and would be until at least their individual normal pension age of 65.